Acts Chapter Twenty Three

 The Sadducees believed only in the physical body and the here and now while the Pharisees believed in resurrection and the spirits.
 After Paul spoke, they started arguing with each other about these things.
 There are those that say that Paul did this so that he could get away from them but that is not true as we know that Paul knew he was going to be kept and sent to Rome for trial.
 Even in the face of this trial, Paul was simply stating the facts about Jesus and the resurrection and it was not some clever plan that he dreamed up to escape what he knew God was calling him to do.

-There was a great uproar, and some of the teachers of the Law who were Pharisees stood up and argued vigorously.
-'We find nothing wrong with this man,' they said.
-'What if a spirit or an angel has spoken to him?'
+So there was a great uproar, with some of the Torah-teachers who were on the side of the P'rushim standing up and joining in - "We don't find anything wrong with this man; and if a spirit or an angel spoke to him, what of it?"

 The Pharisees thought that it was possible that a spirit or angel had given the message to Paul and so defended him.
 The Sadducees (who did not believe in spirits and angels) are like many Christians today who say that God doesn't talk to His people.
 We were given the Holy Spirit which is our Counselor and the way that God speaks to our hearts every day.

-The dispute became so violent that the commander was afraid Paul would be torn to pieces by them.
-He ordered the troops to go down and take him away from them by force and bring him into the barracks.
+The dispute became so violent that the commander, fearing that Sha'ul would be torn apart by them, ordered the soldiers to go down, take him by force and bring him back into the barracks.

 The argument over resurrection and spirits got so bad that the commander was afraid for Paul.
 He had Paul taken into protective custody and kept in the barracks with the soldiers.

-The following night the Lord stood near Paul and said, 'Take courage!
-As you have testified about me in Jerusalem, so you must also testify in Rome.
+The following night, the Lord stood by him and said, "Take courage!
+For just as you have borne a faithful witness to me in Yerushalayim, so now you must bear witness in Rome."

 Before he came to Jerusalem, Paul knew that he was going to be arrested for sharing the gospel.
 He boldly went ahead because he knew that was God's will for him.
 Now, the Lord tells him that he must do the same thing in Rome.
 We may try to elevate Paul as some sort of super Christian as God was using him in a mighty way but God has prepared things for all of us to do (see Ephesians 2:10).It is the same for all of us in that we are all called to testify about Jesus Christ wherever the Lord sends us and in whatever circumstances we find ourselves in.

-The next morning the Jews formed a conspiracy and bound themselves with an oath not to eat or drink until they had killed Paul.
-More than forty men were involved in this plot.
+The next day, some of the Judeans formed a conspiracy.
+They took an oath, saying they would neither eat nor drink until they had killed Sha'ul; more than forty were involved in this plot.

 A group of forty Jews made a pact to kill Paul.
 They pledged that they would not eat or drink until he was dead.
 These days it seems like people take oaths and give their word with no intention of keeping it but it was not like that during these times.
 The men were serious and intended to kill Paul before the end of the day.